About this course

-If you’re fighting your ex in a high-conflict divorce, or if you’re dealing with parental alienation, your attorney or the judge may consider involving court-appointed professionals.
+If you’re fighting your ex in a high-conflict divorce and custody battle, or if you’re dealing with parental alienation, your attorney or the judge may consider involving court-appointed professionals.
 They could be best interest attorneys (also called guardians ad litem), custody evaluators or parenting coordinators.

 What does this mean?
 How do these court-appointed professionals affect you, your children, and your case?

-In her own contentious divorce, Susan Shofer, the “Divorce Consultant,” dealt with all three types of court-appointed professionals.
+In her own contentious divorce, Susan Shofer, now a certified divorce consultant, dealt with all three types of court-appointed professionals.
 In this webinar, she tells you what she learned from her own experience, and from the issues faced by her clients.
 Knowledge is power, so you’ll be able to make informed decisions about whether these professionals should be involved in your case, or how to deal with them if they already are.

 - Why your attorney may recommend a best interest attorney (GAL) for your children